ChenTungChu/Roomba-Disinfection/README.md

 My main responsibility is to enhance the accuracy and efficiency of the object recognization program.
 I have implemented both serial approach and multi-threads approach.

 In this project, we have to deal with the aggregation of subsystems for different real-time functions on the robot arm, iRobot, as well as on the Pi 4.

+*We temporally use a regular flash ligh to mock the UV-light disinfection.*